ktingfano7/CS506-Project/README.md

 ---

 ## Making Predictions
 Our model used a recommender function with the KNN Model to give similar recommendations based on the song similarities; if a song isn't in the database, than the model won't return anything.
+The recommender is able to calculate similarity using three distance metrics:
+- **Cosine distance**, which produced the most accurate recommendations
+- **Euclidean** and **Manhattan**, which also returned solid results.
  The model also has a second recommender function that takes the songs' genres into account when calculating similarities.
 We found that using all of the available audio features resulted in the most accurate results, and so that is what our final application uses.
 The features are standardized using the StandardScaler, which standardizes all of the features to equivalent scales to give them equal weight when calculating similarity distances.
+The StandardScaler score of a sample x is calculated as
+ $$z = \frac{x - \mu}{\sigma}$$
-The StandardScaler score of a sample x is calculated as z=(x-u)/s, where x is the sample, u is the mean of the training samples, and a is the standard deviation.
+ where x is the sample, u is the mean of the training samples, and a is the standard deviation.
 (Whether or not genre is scaled as a feature depends on whether the user selects it or not.)

 ## Results
 ![Bee Gees](images/bee_gees.png)
-Our final results proved to be far more accurate than our preliminary results, where we only utilized a few key features.
-While cosine distance yields the most accurate results, we've found that for many cases, using euclidean and manhattan distances often returns similar (if not always exact) results.
-And even without the genre feature turned on, the KNN audio features prove reasonably accurate at finding songs that are similar in, for instance, the decade they were released in, or songs from the same artists.
+- Our final results proved to be far more accurate than our preliminary results.
+There, we only used a few key audio features, whereas in our final model we used every available feature.
+- While cosine distance yields the most accurate results, we've found that for many cases, using euclidean and manhattan distances often returns similar (if not always exact) results.
+- Even without the genre feature turned on, the model proved reasonably accurate at recommending songs from similar artists, decades, and so forth.

 ![No Genre Results](images/results_nogenre.png)

 ---